 Interpolation is nothing but a fade effect computed and applied by TVPaint Animation to fill the intermediary images which will be inserted between the original images.
 By clicking on Hold, you will open a sub-menu giving you 3 other choices: Loop, Ping-pong and Exposure.

 The next example gives you an idea of the effects produced by the various options.

 Original Layer to be stretched to the right.

 Add empty Exposures.

-Even if these process have been explained to create instances from the left to the right, it's also possible to created instances from the right to the left, using the left strip.
+We’ve just reviewed how to create instances from the left to the right.
+However, it's also possible to create instances from the right to the left, using the left strip.